cosmos/cosmos-sdk/docs/interfaces/rest.md

 appcli rest-server --chain-id <chainID> --trust-node
 ```

 ## REST Server

-A REST Server is used to receive and route HTTP Requests, obtain the results from the application, and return the response to the user.
+A REST Server is used to receive and route HTTP Requests, obtain the results from the application, and return a response to the user.
 The REST Server defined by the SDK LCD package contains the following:

 * **Router:** A router for HTTP requests.
 A new router can be instantiated for an application and used to match routes based on path, request method, headers, etc. The SDK uses the [Gorilla Mux Router](https://github.com/gorilla/mux).
 * **CLIContext:** A [`CLIContext`](./query-lifecycle.md#clicontext) created for a user interaction.